 - The Board is constitutionally independent of the Panel on Takeovers and Mergers (the “Panel”).

-- The Chairman and Deputy Chairman of the Board are appointed by the Master of the Rolls.
+- The Chair and Deputy Chair of the Board are appointed by the Master of the Rolls.
 They will usually have held high judicial office.
-References in these Rules to “the Deputy Chairman” shall include any additional Deputy Chairman who may be appointed by the Master of the Rolls.
+References in these Rules to “the Deputy Chair” shall include any additional Deputy Chair who may be appointed by the Master of the Rolls.

-- Other members of the Board, who will usually have relevant knowledge and experience of takeovers and the City Code on Takeovers and Mergers (the “Code”), are appointed by the Chairman (or, failing that, the Deputy Chairman) of the Board after consultation with the existing members of the Board.
+- Other members of the Board, who will usually have relevant knowledge and experience of takeovers and the City Code on Takeovers and Mergers (the “Code”), are appointed by the Chair (or, failing that, the Deputy Chair) of the Board after consultation with the existing members of the Board.